Creating a self care routine is essential for busy moms. Find out how you can add DIY beauty tips into your daily schedule.

 I get it, curly hair isn’t as easy as straight, but it’s still hair.

-I’ve created my own hair regimen: wash, air-dry, blow-dry and (it necessary) flat-iron it.
+I’ve created my own DIY beauty regimen for my hair: wash, air-dry, blow-dry and (if necessary) flat-iron it.
 On most days, I just wash and use leave-in conditioner to help minimize the frizziness.

 Regardless of whether or not I straighten my hair or leave it curly, it always ends up in a top bun.